 One common example occurs in marriage when one partner desires love and affection from their spouse.
 Let’s say that a wife wants her husband to want her and pursue her affectionately, but affection may not come as natural to him.
 Yet, if he is willing to show her such affection, than that is an act of love.
 She would be wise to accept his willingness to show love, and not let her need to be wanted control her emotions.

-(3) Ought To: The “Ought To’s” in life has to do with doing what is right (as opposed to what is wrong).
+(3) Ought To: The “Ought To’s” in life are about doing what is right (as opposed to what is wrong).
 If we have a decision to make and one of the decisions is morally right, we would say that we ought to do it.
 Let’s be honest, we don’t always want to do what is right.
 We don’t always want to help someone in need.
 It’s not convenient and we may sacrifice time, money or resources we don’t want to give away.
 We are inherently self-centered.
 But there are times we make decisions because it is the right thing to do.
 We move past our self-centered feelings and decide to do a task which we ought to do.
 Maybe the ought to involves helping someone, but maybe it is simply going to church, completing a chore, or obeying a traffic rule.
 If we choose not to do what we ought to do, we might say we feel “bad,” but typically we won’t feel too bad.

 (4) Should Do: A close cousin to the ought to’s is the should do’s.
 The should do’s are like the ought to’s in that it is typically the right thing to do, but it has an expectation attached to it.
 I should do something because it is expected by me or someone else.
 If I don’t do it, there is typically a consequence associated with it, whether it is from another person or from oneself.
 Typically this comes in the form of guilt or punishment.
 One not only feels bad for doing what they should have done, but they feel guilty about not doing it.
 This guilt is felt because another person may be “shaming them” for failing to meet their expectation, or it is guilt from oneself where shame is felt as a form of punishment and unmet expectation of self.